Undergraduate Course Listing

 Offered:

-Explores how difference-especially who is labelled "different"-changes according to social, political, and cultural factors and interests.
-We focus on disability and its intersection with other identity-based categories, including gender, race, and sexuality.
+Explores how difference--especially who is labelled "different"--changes according to social, political, and cultural factors and interests.
+Students focus on disability and its intersection with other identity-based categories, including gender, race, and sexuality.
 Readings come from Canadian literature and film, critical theory, social policy, and the mass media.
 Prerequisite: 14.0 university credits.
-Excludes CAST-SOCI-WMST 4550Y.
+Not open to students with credit for CAST-SOCI-WMST 4550Y.

 Cross-listed: GESO-4551H, SOCI-4551H